rstemmer/musicdb/docs/source/usage/install.rst

 On Fedora you have to make sure you can install dependencies from the rpmfusion repository.
 MusicDB requires some dependencies that do not follow the strict free software policy fedora follows.
 Those dependencies (in our case multimedia transcoding tools like ``ffmpeg``) must be installed from a third party repository.
-On other Distributions a simular step may be necessary to get all required multimedia libraries.
+On other Distributions a similar step may be necessary to get all required multimedia libraries.

 .. code-block:: bash